 The Cowichan Valley Trail is a spectacular multi-use trail that is an integral part of the Trans Canada Trail route on Southern Vancouver Island.
 The Cowichan Valley section runs from the south end of Shawnigan Lake, west to the Town of Lake Cowichan then north to the Nanaimo Regional District.
 The majority of the gravel trail is wide and flat with some sections running along the roadways.
 The trail provides for easy cycling and walking.

-Historic railway trestles including the Kinsol.
+Historic railway trestles including the Kinsol Trestle.

 For an up-to-date map of the Cowichan Valley Trail pleaseclick here.

-The main access points ot the Cowichan Valley Trail are listed below and each area has parking and a formal trail head.
+The main access points ot the Cowichan Valley Trail are listed below and each area has parking and a formal trailhead.

-Kinsol Trestle South Side:From the Trans Canada Highway, turn west onto Hutchinson Road, Left onto Cobble Hill Road (turns into Shawnigan Lake Road), Right onto Renfrew Road, Right onto Glen Eagles Road, Right onto Shelby Road.
-The parking lot is located on the left. (note) Public access to the trestle is only from the south side of the trestle along Renfrew Road and GlenEagles Road.
+Kinsol Trestle South Side Staging Area:From the Trans-Canada Highway, turn west onto Hutchinson Road, left onto Cobble Hill Road (turns into Shawnigan Lake Road), right onto Renfrew Road, right onto Glen Eagles Road, right onto Shelby Road.
+The parking lot is located on the left.
+NOTE: Public access to the trestle is only from the south side of the trestle along Renfrew Road and Glen Eagles Road.

 The Kinsol, Holt Creek, Marie Canyon, and McGee Creek Trestles have been restored for hiking, cycling, and equestrian use as part of the rail / trail experience.
 The historic Kinsol Trestle, reportedly the highest wooden rail trestle in Canada, is now open to the public.
 Please click here for more information on the Kinsol Trestle and access to the site.